Michael Ricketts: Move to Southend

 On 30 June 2006, Ricketts signed a two-year deal with Championship side Southend United with an option to extend for another year.
 A clause in the contract he signed stated that he was prohibited from playing against Leeds United.
 However, after only a couple of months into the new season, Southend released Ricketts on the basis that he was overweight and had put on weight since joining the club, questioning his level of fitness.

 Preston and Oldham

 After leaving Southend, Ricketts joined Preston North End, playing a handful of games for their first team.
 In March 2007 he scored the winner against Ipswich Town.
 However, Ricketts' fitness and his inability to break into the first team on a regular basis led to him being released by Preston on 8 May 2007, again leaving him without a club until being picked up by Oldham Athletic, for whom he signed until 2010.
 He scored two league goals during his time at Oldham, in victories over Swansea City and his former club Walsall.

 Walsall loan

-On 2 November 2007, he returned to his first club Walsall on a three-month loan deal from Oldham.
+On 2 November 2007, he returned to his first club Walsall on a three-month loan from Oldham.
 He made his second debut for Walsall in a league match against Cheltenham Town on 3 November.
 On 31 January 2008, transfer deadline day, Ricketts had his contract cancelled by Oldham Athletic.